Berlin Wall Fast Facts

 The Wall:

-The Berlin Wall evolved from a temporary border of barbed wire fencing to a heavily fortified, concrete barrier with numerous guards, tank traps and other obstacles.
+The Berlin Wall began as a temporary border of barbed wire fencing and evolved into a fortified concrete barrier with armed East German border guards.

-The Berlin Wall evolved from a temporary border of barbed wire fencing to a heavily fortified, concrete barrier with numerous guards, tank traps and other obstacles.
+The Berlin Wall began as a temporary border of barbed wire fencing and evolved into a fortified concrete barrier with armed East German border guards.

+East Germany militarized the entire border with the West, laying over one million land mines and deploying around 3,000 attack dogs.

-The wall between East and West Berlin was 11-13 feet high and stretched 28 miles.
+The wall between East and West Berlin was nearly 12 feet high and approximately 27 miles long, containing 302 guard towers and 55,000 anti-personnel explosive devices (landmines).

-It also encircled the city of West Berlin and stretched approximately 100 miles.
+To prevent attempts to scale the wall, or escape by digging underneath, the wall was reinforced with wires, mines, pipes, trenches and wire-mesh fencing.

-Buildings behind the barriers were demolished, and the wide open area became known as "no man's land" or the "death strip," where guards in more than 300 sentry towers could shoot anyone trying to escape.
+A wide-open area of dirt and sand, a buffer zone between the two walls, became known as "no man's land" or the "death strip," where guards in more than 300 watch towers could shoot anyone trying to escape.

-Wires and mines were buried underneath the surface to prevent escape attempts; pipes on top of the wall prevented it from being scaled.
+140 people died on border grounds either by gunshot, by fatal accident while trying to escape, or suicide.

 The most famous border crossing was known as Checkpoint Charlie.